 That is why the strongest agent security programs are moving away from prompt-centric thinking.
 They are building identity boundaries, policy-enforced tools, scoped memory, runtime interception, and incident-ready audit trails.
 They assume the model will occasionally be wrong, manipulated, or strategically unhelpful, and they design the surrounding system so that those failures remain containable.

-That is the standard that will matter in 2026.
+That is the standard that matters now.
 Not whether an agent can complete an impressive demo, but whether it can operate inside a security architecture that remains defensible when the environment turns adversarial.